 Scientific studies show that bruxism responds well to hypnotherapy.

 Thanks for coming to visit my site.
 I’m sorry that you have to be here but am glad that you’ve chosen to see a hypnotherapist.
-I’ve used hypnotherapy in Reading, Oxford, Thame, Wallingford and London for bruxism and my experience tells me that it responds well, being that it’s an unconscious habit and tends to occur at night – when we have the least conscious control over anything.
+I’ve used hypnotherapy for bruxism in Reading, Oxford, Thame, Wallingford and London and my experience tells me that it responds well, being that it’s an unconscious habit and tends to occur at night – when we have the least conscious control over anything.
 Hypnotherapy, after all, is specifically designed to work on the unconscious mind.

 I also offer hypnotherapy for bruxism / tooth grinding online, using vsee, whatsapp, zoom.
 Please get in touch for details.